briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 The general pattern that all of these pipelines use is:

-- Do a synth/plan/preview, and upload the synth/plan/preview file to artifacts
+- Do a synth/plan/preview, and upload the synth/plan/preview file to an artifact
 - Pause and wait on manual review of the planned changes
-- download the artifacts and run deploy/apply/up against the synth/plan/preview from the artifact, or optionally cancel the operation if the changes you see in the GitHub Actions pipeline logs are not what you expected.
+- download the artifact and run deploy/apply/up against it, or optionally cancel the operation if the changes you see in the GitHub Actions pipeline logs are not what you expected.

 I do this by having two jobs in each GitHub Action: one for synth/plan/preview and one for deploy/apply/up.